 How Do Volume and Tone Pots Work For Guitar?

-For a 250K pot, the resistance of the Start of Sweep (Lug 1) and End of Sweep (Lug 3) is roughly 250K.
-The Middle lug is the Sweeper.
-This is how you get your variable resistance!
+For a 250K pot, the resistance measured at the Start of Sweep (Lug 1) and End of Sweep (Lug 3) is approximately 250K, while the middle lug serves as the sweeper.
+This mechanism allows you to obtain variable resistance!
+It’s important to note that manufacturers have tolerances; in reality, the resistance might be around 243K.

-WHICH POT TO CHOOSE?
-250K OR 500K?
+WHICH POT TO CHOOSE – 250K OR 500K?

 BRASS TACKS: